Fernando Luis García: U.S. Marine Corps

-Korean War

 On September 19, 1951, García joined the United States Marines Corps and received his recruit training at Parris Island, South Carolina.
 After he graduated from "boot camp", he was promoted to private first class in December and was sent to Camp Lejeune, North Carolina for more training before being sent to Korea in March 1952.

 García was a member of Company I, 3rd Battalion, 5th Marines, 1st Marine Division.
 On the night of his death, he and his company were posted about 1 mi from the enemy lines at "Outpost Bruce" in the Bunker Hill area.
 Chinese soldiers were attacking with artillery, mortars, and grenades.
 García was wounded and getting hand grenades from his acting platoon sergeant when an enemy grenade landed near them.
 García covered the grenade with his body, sacrificing himself to save the life of his fellow Marine who was wounded by the blast.
 García died instantly.
 For this heroic action, he was posthumously awarded the Medal of Honor.

 García's remains were never recovered.